alessandrotrovatello/RT1_assignment2/README.md

 # 3D Robot Simulation

-Second assignment of Research Track 1 course of Robotics Engineering MSc at the University of Genoa.
+Second assignment of the Research Track 1 course of the Master's degree in Robotics Engineering at the University of Genoa.

 ## Assignment